VOL. IV - CHAPTER 7

 In 1861 James and Mary and family were living at 29 Turnpike Road, Wartling.

-By 1871 they had moved to Comphurst, Wartling and were living next door to sister Sarah.
-At that stage the family consisted of:
+By 1871 they had moved to Comphurst, Wartling and were living next door to sister Sarah (Chapter 4).
+At that point the family consisted of:

 - James Billeness, head, aged 44, bricklayer, born Wartling